jeffreykegler/hoonlint/misc/whitespace.md

 or immediately after a horizontal gap of 20 or more spaces.
 All margin comments should start at column 57.
 A rightside comment is an **inline comment** if it is not a margin comment.

+In standard code, header comments are

+* Pre-comments or inter-comments, as determined by their hoon.

+* Meta-comments.

+We say a hoon is the hoon of a comment if that hoon directly contains the gap that that comment is part of.
+A comment is "directly contained" by a hoon if the hoon contains the comment, but no proper subexpression of the hoon also contains that comment.
+This implies that
+a vertical gap, and its comments, are "contained" by a rune-ish expression if that vertical gap separates the rune-ish from the first runechild;
+or if that vertical gap separates a consecutive pair of the rune-ish expression's runechildren.

+Meta-comments start at column 1.
+Since, depending on their hoon, inter-comments may also start at column 1, only the programmer's intent determines whether a given header comment is an inter-comment or a meta-comment.
+An inter-comment is structural, so that its content should fit the syntactic structure of the code in which it occurs.
+Meta-comments are not structural comments, and their content may be anything.
+A frequent use for meta-comments is to
+"comment out" Hoon code.

 ## Staircase comments